-Did you recently go for a gorgeous chocolate brown or chestnut hair dye, only to end up with glaring red undertones?
+Did you recently go for a gorgeous honey blonde or nutty brown, only to end up with glaring red undertones?
 Or perhaps your hair naturally has a high level of red pigment in it, and you want to tone it down a notch.
-Either way, you have arrived at the right place, and we are here to help you!

 All hair colors have red pigments in them, yes, even blonde!
-It’s just the intensity of the pigment that differs.
-If your hair is rich in the red pigment, you will have more orange/brassy tones than other people.
-This will also affect how well different shades of hair dye appear on your locks.
+It’s just the intensity of the tone that differs.
+If your hair is rich in red pigment, you will have more orange/brassy tones than other people.

-If you’ve been trying to remove the red from your hair and rock a different color, the answer is simple – you need to neutralize the red tones!
-It will help you achieve the color you’ve been dreaming of and make those expensive hair dye appointments well worth it.
+If you’ve been trying to remove the red color from your hair and rock a different color, the answer is simple – you need to neutralize the red tones!

 All of these factors work to enhance the red pigment in our tresses.